 1.4.10 Reflow Opens In A New Window - A complicated layout can be confusing to understand and use.

-Ensure animations are subtle and not do not flash too much.
+Ensure animations are subtle and do not flash too much.

 2.3.1 Three Flashes or Below Threshold Opens In A New Window - Certain kinds of strobing or flashing animations will trigger seizures.
-Others may be distracting and disruptive, especially for certain kinds of cognitive disability such as ADHD.
+Others may be distracting and disruptive, especially for certain kinds of cognitive disabilities, such as ADHD.